 Diana González, Associate Trainer

-Diana González, M.A., an educational trainer, consultant, and coach.
+Diana González, M.A., is an educational trainer, consultant, and coach.
 She creates powerful learning environments and assists others in designing inclusive learning environments and experiences for social change.
 She has worked in restorative justice, mediation centers, and public and private schools.
-Whether the topic is about creating inclusive teams, how to unionize, exploring class/classism, gender beyond the binary, or how to have a rocking meeting, she brings seriousness and dedication to it all..
+Whether the topic is about creating inclusive teams, how to unionize, exploring class/classism, gender beyond the binary, or how to have a rocking meeting, she brings seriousness and dedication to it all.
 Location: Burlington, VT

 Jennifer Ladd, Co-Founder and Senior Trainer

 Jennifer Ladd, Ed.D. of Jennifer Ladd Consulting, is a philanthropic advisor as well as fundraising coach and group facilitator.
 She co- founded Class Action with Felice Yeskel.
 In her consulting work, she is dedicated to creating resilient community by helping resources move where they are most needed.
 She uses theater and play, as well as traditional tools and practices to help organizations and individuals achieve their goals.
 See www.jenniferladd.net for more information.
 Location: Western MA